-A student's possessions can be searched for any item if the student agrees to the search.
+A student's possessions can be searched if there is reason to believe they have a banned item.
 If the student does not agree to the search, staff can still carry out a search for prohibited items and items identified in the Academy rules.